Enforcement of Property Orders

+Often, a property order provides for one party to pay (payer) the other party (payee) a sum of money.
+The sum may be classified as a property settlement, part property settlement, interim property settlement.
 At times, the payer does not make the payment to the payee as required.
 Some orders and financial agreements include “default provisions” in the event that the payment is not made, such as the automatic right to sell the property of the payer.
 However, if such default provisions are not included, the payee can apply to the court seeking enforcement of the obligation.

-The following obligations may also be enforced:
+Other obligations may also be enforced, such as:

 - an obligation for one party to sign a document (such as a contract of sale);

 - an order entitling a person to the possession of real property; and

 - an order entitling a person to the transfer or delivery of personal items.

 A Duty Registrar can issue an enforcement warrant or third party debt notice to enforce a property order without the need to go to court.